 - Entice customers with a cheap first walk.

-- Multi-dog discount
+- Multi-dog discount.

-Make Sure Your Contactable
+Make Sure You're Contactable

 Just because your business is local, don’t ignore having an online presence in the form of a simple website.
 It will generally increase confidence in your business, you can ask your customers for feedback which can be added to the site and you can even add the link to your flyer and push people towards the site which contains more detailed info on your services.

-Creating a Website is Easy
+Creating a website is easy and cheap.

-We suggest going for the WordPress package which is basically a website and blog in-a-box.
+We suggest going for the WordPress package which is basically a website and blog in a box.

 In fact, Earnologist runs on WordPress and we use Ionos as our host, so take a look around at what is possible!

 Facebook is a great place to start.
-With many local groups already in place you can gauge interest and promote your business (don’t spam!) to those in your immediate area.
+With many local groups already in place, you can gauge interest and promote your business (don’t spam!) to those in your immediate area.

-Focus on the Financials
+Remember the Financials

 Part of understanding how to start a dog walking business is understanding the financials.
-This is both from the perspective of costs (to you), such as tax, equipment etc. and also the profit vs time.
+This is both from the perspective of costs (to you), such as tax, equipment, etc. and also the profit vs time.

 As we’ve mentioned it is critical that you sign up as self-employed and that you pay your taxes.
 And just as importantly you need to figure out what your taxes will be as you don’t want a surprise after-tax to find out that your business is not that profitable.